Women's Equality Day 2012

 The observance of Women's Equality Day not only commemorates the passage of the 19th Amendment in 1920, but also calls attention to women's continuing efforts toward full equality.
 Every president has published a proclamation for Women's Equality Day since 1971 when Rep. Bella Abzug (D-NY) first introduced legislation in Congress.

-The Women's Studies Program (@TTUWSP) will host a "tweet up" online on Friday, August 24th from 2:00 p.m. - 4:00 p.m (central time) online using Twitter.
+The Women's & Gender Studies (@TTUWSP) will host a "tweet up" online on Friday, August 24th from 2:00 p.m. - 4:00 p.m (central time) online using Twitter.
 This event will be available for members of the "twitterverse" at large, so you should be prepared to participate with others that are part of the global discussion focusing on empowering women and girls through other media actions and projects.

 • What is Twitter?

 Twitter is an online social networking service and microblogging service that enables its users to send and read text-based messages of up to 140 characters

 A tweetup is an event where members of the community who participate with social media come together to meet.
 The goal of this Tweetup is to promote the awareness of Women's Equality Day while discussing your question(s) and thoughts around What/Who/How are women equal to?
 Members of the Women's & Gender Studies will moderate the event from the office of Women's Studies located in DOAK Hall RM 123 & 125.

 You will need your favorite electronic device that provides you the means to communicate electronically (examples: phone with Twitter application, computer with access to the internet, or other device that provides you access to the internet).
 If you do not have a twitter account, signing up is easy and quick.
 Go to https://twitter.com/ and create your account.